 Applicants must include with their applications a letter stating why they are interested in entering the graduate degree program, two letters of recommendation, and certified transcripts from both their undergraduate and law schools.
-Applications for the full time program beginning in the fall term should be received by the admission office by April 15 of the year of intended enrollment.
+Applications for the full-time program beginning in the fall term should be received by the admissions office by April 15 of the year of intended enrollment.

 - Advanced Corporate Taxation

 - Criminal Tax Fraud

 - Directed Research in Taxation

 - Estate, Gift, and Income Taxation of Trusts and Estates